-SCEPTRE, 06-09, Minalogic: Started in 10/2006, SCEPTRE is a joint project with ST (coordinator), INRIA Rhône-Alpes (MOAIS, MESCAL, ARENAIRE, COMPSYS), IRISA (CAPS), TIMA-IMAG and VERIMAG.
-Within the SCEPTRE project, MOAIS is transfering its technology of fine grain workstealing to support adaptive multimedia applications on MPSoCs that include from 10 to 100 processors on a single chip (general purpose units, DSP, ...).
+- SCEPTRE, 06-09, Minalogic: Started in 10/2006, SCEPTRE is a joint project with ST (coordinator), INRIA Rhône-Alpes (MOAIS, MESCAL, ARENAIRE, COMPSYS), IRISA (CAPS), TIMA-IMAG and VERIMAG.
+Within the SCEPTRE project, MOAIS is transfering its technology of fine grain workstealing to support adaptive multimedia applications on MPSoCs that include from 10 to 100 processors on a single chip (general purpose units, DSP, ...). - CILOE, 2008-2011, Minalogic: This project is to develop tools and high level interfaces for computeintensive applications for nano and micro-electronic design and optimizations.
+The partners are: two large companies CS-SI (leader), Bull; three small size companies EDXACT, INFINISCALE, PROBAYES; and four research units INRIA, CEA-LETI, GIPSA-LAB, TIMA.
+For Moais, the contract funds the phD thesis of Jean-Noel Quiintin. - HiPeComp, NANO 2008-2012 contract.
+The project HiPeCoMP (High Performance Components for MPSoC) consists in the development an coupling of: on the one hand, wait-free scheduling techniques (pre-partitioning and mapping, on-line work stealing) of component based multimedia applications on MPSoC architectures; and on the other hand, monitoring, debug and performance software tools for the programming of MPSoC with provable performances.
+For Moais, the contract funds a phD thesis that will start in 2009.